 Minnesota law requires that the assessed value of your home reflect its market value — the price a buyer would typically pay for your home in today's real estate market.
 Assessors set your home's value by comparing what similar homes in your neighborhood actually sold for in the last year.
-For questions about your home's assessed value, call the City Assessor's Office at 952.924.2535.
+For questions about your home's assessed value, call the City Assessor's Office.

 Appeal Your Home’s Value